jekyllgrim/Beautiful-Doom/README.md

 ** Dev updates log (dd.mm.yyyy) **

+13.03.2019
+- Updated Assault Rifle sprites with the spriting help from lumbo7332
+- Fixed Quick Kick always causing pain on monsters

 12.03.2019
 - Fixed Modern BFG9000 being able to hurt you with its rails.
 Now it shouldn't happen at any range (unless you overcharge it, obviously).
 - Added Quick Kick attack (default: Q) usable while any Modern weapon is equipped, except Chainsaw and BFG9000.